oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 ## Native Image

-With GraalVM [Native Image](../../reference-manual/native-image/README.md) Enterprise you can compile Java bytecode into a platform-specific, self-contained, native executable to achieve faster startup and a smaller footprint for your application.
+With [Native Image](../../reference-manual/native-image/README.md) Enterprise you can compile Java bytecode into a platform-specific, self-contained, native executable to achieve faster startup and a smaller footprint for your application.

 The `HelloWorld` example from above is used here to demonstrate how to generate a native executable:
 ```java